 - Chitbhanu Nagri, SVP - People Operations, Razorpay

-Asha shared how AI has helped her organisation cut down its recruitment time by 10%.
+Artificial Intelligence (AI) is one of the most exquisite technological innovations, according to Asha Subramanian, and she shared how AI has helped her organisation cut down its recruitment time by 10%.
 Thanks to AI technology, Subex gets 50 profiles that precisely match their requirements, while an AI-driven chatbot helps answer candidates’ questions about the company and its culture, and that too in different languages.
+AI tools have no bias towards women, people of colour, or the elderly.

 While all 3 speakers agreed that it is the mundane jobs that can be taken over by AI, they also pointed out that the impact of AI technologies is entirely dependent on the information that’s fed to the system, which is entirely in our hands.
 As for talent acquisition, it is not choosing AI over human intervention, but rather the right combination of both that will be a winning tool.